MatejKovacic/fido2luks/README.md

 If you have multiple tokens you can enroll all of them, and `fido2luks` will detect which one to use at boot time.

+If the token is connected but not detected during boot make sure that the initramfs contains the necessary drivers.
+Check your `initramfs.conf` and set `MODULES=most` or add the necessary modules manually.

 ## How this works

 If you are not interested in the technical details you can skip this